alexandersandberg/alexandersandberg.com/content/pages/about.md

 I’m an avid _student of life_.
 If I’m not improving my skills or knowledge of the world on a regular basis I get bored.
 When I don’t understand I ask why, and set out to find an answer.

-I'm a _self-taught Front-End Developer_ with an _MSc in Product Design_ who loves to create.
+I'm a _self-taught Front-End Developer_ and _Mobile Engineer_ with an _MSc in Product Design_ who loves to learn and create.

 ## My mission